simovilab/.github/profile/README.md

 > [!NOTE]
 > TRL is an acronym for **Technology Readiness Level**.
 The levels range from 1 to 9, where 1 indicates basic research and 9 indicates that the technology is fully tested and ready for production use.
 You can check the [scale applied here](https://github.com/simovilab/context/blob/main/trl.md).

+> [!NOTE]
+> Databús&reg; and Infobús&reg; are registered trademarks of the University of Costa Rica.